-- c.
-Associate Medical Staff: The Associate Medical Staff shall consist of those duly appointed on-station fee basis, consultant, and attending physicians as well as physicians, dentists, podiatrists, psychologists, optometrists, physician assistants, advanced practice registered nurses, psychologists, clinical pharmacy specialists, etc. on contractual or With Out Compensation (WOC) appointments who are responsible for supplementing the practice of members of the Active Medical Staff in their roles in patient care, and education.
-Consultants, contract staff, and WOC staff will be appointed to a specific organizational element and shall be permitted to serve on committees.
-Associate Medical Staff are non-voting members and are not required to attend meetings of the Medical Staff unless specifically stipulated in the employment agreement. - 3.
+- Membership: Membership on the Medical Staff is a privilege extended only to, and continued for, professionally competent physicians, dentists, physician assistants, and others who are permitted by to function independently and. who continuously meet the qualifications, standards, and requirements of VHA, this Facility, and these Bylaws. - 2.
+Categories of the Medical Staff: Categories of membership are: - a.
+Active, includes full-time, part-time, intermittent, fee-basis.
+Voting. - b.
+Associate, includes contractors and without compensation (WOC) providers.
+Non-Voting. - 3.
+Medical staff membership requires appointment by the appointing authority. - 4.
 Decisions regarding Medical Staff membership are made without discrimination for reasons such as race, color, religion, national origin, gender, sexual orientation, lawful partisan political affiliation, marital status, physical or mental handicap when the individual is qualified to do the work, age, membership or non-membership in a labor organization, or on the basis of any other criteria unrelated to professional qualifications.

-Section 3.02 Qualifications for Medical Staff Membership and Clinical Privileges
+Section 3.01 Qualifications for Medical Staff Membership and Clinical Privileges

-- 1. Criteria for Clinical Privileges: To qualify for Medical Staff membership and clinical privileges, individuals who meet the eligibility requirements identified in Section 3.01 must submit evidence as listed below.
+- Criteria for Clinical Privileges: To qualify for Medical Staff membership and clinical privileges, individuals who meet the eligibility requirements identified in Section 3.01 must submit evidence as listed below.
 Applicants not meeting these requirements will not be considered.
 This determination of ineligibility is not considered a denial: - a.
-Active, current, full and unrestricted license to practice individual's profession in a state, territory or commonwealth of the United States or the District of

-- Columbia as required by VA employment and utilization policies and procedures. - b.
-Education applicable to individual Medical Staff members as defined, for example holding a Doctoral level degree in Medicine, Osteopathy, Dentistry or Advanced Practice Nursing from an approved college or university. - c.
+Active, current, full and unrestricted license to practice individual's profession in a state, territory or commonwealth of the United States or the District of Columbia as required by VA employment and utilization policies and procedures. - b.
+Education applicable to the individual Medical Staff member. - c.
 Relevant training and/or experience consistent with the individual's professional assignment and the privileges for which he/she is applying.
 This may include any internship, residencies, fellowships, board certification, and other specialty training. - d.
 Current competence, consistent with the individual's assignment and the privileges for which he/she is applying. - e.
 Health status consistent with physical and mental capability of satisfactorily performing the duties of the Medical Staff assignment within clinical privileges granted. - f.
-Complete information consistent with requirements for application and clinical privileges as defined in Articles VII or VIII or of these Bylaws for a position for which the VARHS has a patient care need, and adequate facilities, support services and staff. - g.
-Satisfactory findings relative to previous professional competence and professional conduct. - h.
-English language proficiency, written and spoken. - i.
-Current professional liability insurance as required by Federal and VA acquisition regulations for those individuals providing service under contract. - A current picture hospital ID card or a valid picture ID issued by a state or federal agency (e.g. driver's license or passport). - Clinical Privileges and Scope of Practice: While only Licensed Independent Practitioners may function with defined clinical privileges, not all Licensed Independent Practitioners are permitted by the VARHS and these Bylaws to practice independently.
-All Practitioners listed below are subject to the Bylaws whether they are granted defined clinical privileges or not. - The following Practitioners will be credentialed and privileged to practice independently:
+Complete information consistent with requirements for application and clinical privileges as defined in Articles VI or VII or of these Bylaws for a position for